 Garavaglia et al (2010) Adaptation of NS cells growth and differentiation to high-throughput screening-compatible plates.
 BMC Neurosci 11 7 PMID: 20085655

 Do you know of a great paper that uses SCH 58261 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area